 The stick/pencil-type gauge is a traditional, old-school device that has been around for decades.
 It’s an analog tool made of a metal outer shell attached to a chuck and an inner measuring rod made of plastic or metal.

-When pressure is applied through the chuck valve, the inner rod extends according to the pounds per square inch (psi).
+When applying pressure through the chuck valve, the inner rod extends according to the pounds per square inch (psi).
 Whatever length the rod extends to before it meets the outer shell will indicate the tire’s pressure.
 It’s basic and straightforward, which is why it has endured so long.

 A dial or analog gauge has a clocklike face with a needle that points to the correct psi.
 Some are small and compact, and others have features like dual-scale dials or extension hoses.
-When attaching the gauge valve to the tire, the needle should rise quickly to the correct pressure and stay there until you hit the reset button, which releases the captured air.
+When attaching the gauge valve to the tire, the needle should rise quickly to the correct pressure and stay there until you hit the reset button (bleeder valve), which releases the captured air.

 The downside to digital models is that they tend to be a little more expensive and depend on batteries to operate.
 If you’re not someone who regularly checks the batteries in your electronic devices, this could be a problem.
 Low batteries also can cause faulty readings.